yoonseo-choi/medicalTerminology/README.md

 This repository aims to create a flash card app capable of storing custom user vocab cards and creating a knowledge assessment in the form of a multiple choice quiz.
 It was motivated by Quizlet's subscription plan for using the "quiz" feature, which I did not want to pay for.
-However, I felt the need to have this feature to learn the terminology in the most effective way.
+However, I felt the need to have this feature to learn the terminology in the most effective way and prepare for the medical scribe orientation exams.

 # File Structure